pulibrary/lcsort/README.md

     # It's often useful to store the sort_key in a db
     sort_key = Lcsort.normalize(callnum)

+If the input can't be recognized as an LC Call Number, `nil` will be returned.

+This code is intended for ascii-only input, if you have UTF-8 in your call numbers, we don't know what will happen.

     # Or if you have a list of call numbers in memory, easy
     # enough to just sort them in memory:
     call_num_array.sort_by {|callnum| Lcsort.normalize(callnum) }